-The Virtual Telecommunications Access Method (VTAM) is IBM's primary terminal access method and the base for future developments of teleprocessing support under DOS/VS and OS/VS. As a replacement for BTAM, TCAM, and QTAM, VTAM controls communications terminal connections and data transfers between those terminals and the user's application programs via a 370X Communications Controller.
-Upward compatibility is provided among all of IBM virtual storage operating systems.
-Among the features of VTAM are: (1) Network Control Program (NCP) support of the 370X Communications Controllers, including dynamic sharing of terminals, lines, and the controllers themselves among user programs; (2) support of TCAM under VTAM for OS/VS only; (3) terminal monitoring facilities to handle log-on requests and collect communications network accounting information; and (4) integration of the Teleprocessing On-Line Text Executive Program (TOLTEP).
-VTAM has Class A support as an SCP component of DOS/VS and will be available in November 1973 for all but remote 370X support, which will be available in June 1974.
+The Virtual Telecommunications Access Method (VTAM) is IBM's primary terminal access method and the base for future developments of teleprocessing support under DOS/VS and OS/VS. As a replacement for BTAM, TCAM, and OTAM, VTAM controls communications terminal connections and data transfers between those terminals and the user's application programs via a 370X Communications Controller.
+Upward compatibility is provided among all of the IBM virtual storage operating systems.
+Among the features of VTAM are: (1) Network Control Program (NCP) support of the 370X Communications Controllers, including dynamic sharing of terminals, lines, and the controllers themselves among user programs; (2) support of TCAM under TAM for OS/VS only; (3) terminal monitoring facilities to handle log-on requests and collect communications network accounting information; and (4) integration of the Teleprocessing On-Line Text Executive Program (TOLTEP).
+VTAM has Class A support as an SCP component of DOS/VS, and is now scheduled for release in March 1975.
 The minimum DOS/VS System required for VTAM is 96K bytes.